What is a human firewall and how do you secure it?

 How does a human firewall work?

-A human firewall is a concept that dictates human thought before action relating to cybersecurity.
+A human firewall works by querying and challenging any suspicious activity that you come across.
 For example, you receive an email from your boss asking you to buy a selection of gift cards.
-However, before you take any action or make any purchase, you decide it is better to confirm with your boss that it was them that sent the email requesting you buy gift cards, and not a cybercriminal.
+However, before you take any action or make any purchase, you decide it is better to confirm with your boss that they sent the email requesting you buy gift cards, not a cybercriminal.

 Or, if you get a message asking for bank details to confirm a payment, you check who has sent the email and ensure it’s the email address you expect.